equivalent/scrapbook2/archive/blogs/2017-09-cloud-coding-security.md

 the costs should  should be fine.

 I use personal [AWS EC2](https://aws.amazon.com/ec2/) [T2 small instance](https://aws.amazon.com/ec2/instance-types/).
- I lunch it in the morning with AWS CLI `aws ec2 start-instances --instance-ids i-04xxxxxxxxxxxxxxx` and shut it down in the evening with `aws ec2 stop-instances --instance-ids i-04xxxxxxxxxxxxxxx`
+ I launch it in the morning with AWS CLI `aws ec2 start-instances --instance-ids i-04xxxxxxxxxxxxxxx` and shut it down in the evening with `aws ec2 stop-instances --instance-ids i-04xxxxxxxxxxxxxxx`